zwave-js/node-zwave-js/packages/config/api.md

 }

 // Warning: (ae-forgotten-export) The symbol "ConditionalItem" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ConditionalAssociationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ConditionalAssociationConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class ConditionalAssociationConfig implements ConditionalItem<AssociationConfig> {